MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 \subsection{Articulation Prediction with Baseline Wrist Poses}

-We further evaluate our articulation predictor on the unseen-object test set using wrist poses generated by existing baselines (Sec.~\ref{sec:exp-graspnet}).
-Specifically, we take the wrist poses proposed by DFC~\cite{liu2021synthesizing}, DexGraspNet~\cite{wang2022dexgraspnet}, and DRO~\cite{11127754DRO}, and apply our model to generate the corresponding articulations.
+We further evaluate MachaGrasp on the unseen-object test set using wrist poses generated by existing baselines (Sec.~\ref{sec:exp-graspnet}).
+Specifically, we take the wrist poses proposed by DFC~\cite{liu2021synthesizing}, DexGraspNet~\cite{wang2022dexgraspnet}, and DRO~\cite{11127754DRO}, and apply MachaGrasp to generate the corresponding articulations.
 This experiment examines whether the predicted articulations can improve grasp success when paired with wrist poses from external methods (Q2).

 Table~\ref{tab:baseline_wrist_pose} summarizes the grasp success rates.
 The numbers in brackets indicate the improvement in success rate compared to the baseline methods.
-The results indicate that our articulation predictor demonstrates consistent improvements when applied to baseline wrist poses across most configurations. suggesting potential of greater performance increase when paired with higher quality wrist pose generation.
+The results indicate that MachaGrasp demonstrates consistent improvements when applied to baseline wrist poses across most configurations, suggesting the potential for greater performance increase when paired with higher quality wrist pose generation.

-\textbf{Discussion} While in the DRO setup, our articulation predictor improves grasp success for ShadowHand (+14.7\%) and Allegro (+5.3\%), we observe a 6.3\% drop for the Barrett hand.
+\textbf{Discussion.} While in the DRO setup, MachaGrasp improves grasp success for ShadowHand (+14.7\%) and Allegro (+5.3\%), we observe a 6.3\% drop for the Barrett hand.
 Visualization indicates that DRO-generated Barrett grasps typically succeed through \emph{form-closure}, achieved when the wrist pose is close to the object.
-In contrast, our model, guided by the Kinematic-Aware Articulation Loss (KAL), emphasizes fingertip-relevant motions and thus favors wrist poses farther from the object, enabling \emph{force-closure} grasps (see Fig.~\ref{fig:barrett_grasp_modes}).
+In contrast, MachaGrasp, guided by the Kinematic-Aware Articulation Loss (KAL), emphasizes fingertip-relevant motions and thus favors wrist poses farther from the object, enabling \emph{force-closure} grasps (see Fig.~\ref{fig:barrett_grasp_modes}).
 This does not reflect a drawback of KAL itself, but rather a shift in preferred grasping strategy.
 For hands with limited DoFs such as Barrett, this shift may occasionally reduce compatibility with DRO’s wrist pose proposals, whereas for more dexterous hands (ShadowHand, Allegro) it leads to notable gains.